National Lottery (Ireland): Lotto

-Lotto Plus and Lotto Plus Raffle
+Lotto Plus

 In 2000, the National Lottery introduced Lotto Plus as an add-on to the main Lotto game.
 For an extra £0.25 per line, players could enter their Lotto numbers in an additional 6/42 drawing for a fixed, non-rolling jackpot of £250,000.
 The first Lotto Plus drawing took place on 25 October 2000.
-In 2002, the National Lottery added a second Lotto Plus drawing, renamed the drawings Lotto Plus 1 and Lotto Plus 2, and raised the cost of Lotto Plus to €0.50 per line.
+For draws beginning 1 September 2002, the National Lottery added a second Lotto Plus drawing, renamed the drawings Lotto Plus 1 and Lotto Plus 2, and raised the cost of Lotto Plus to €0.50 per line.
 The jackpots were fixed at €300,000 and €200,000 respectively.
-The first drawings for Lotto Plus 1 and Lotto Plus 2 took place on 1 September 2002.

 In November 2006, when Lotto became a 6/45 game, the National Lottery raised the Lotto Plus 1 and Lotto Plus 2 jackpots to €350,000 and €250,000 respectively.
 In September 2015, when Lotto became a 6/47 game, the National Lottery raised the top prize of Lotto Plus 1 to €500,000 and introduced Lotto Plus Raffle, which added a four-digit raffle code to each Lotto Plus ticket; all ticketholders who matched the winning code won a fixed prize of €300.
 It also introduced a Match-2+bonus prize of a two-line Daily Million quick pick in both Lotto Plus 1 and Lotto Plus 2.

 On 30 August 2018, the cost of Lotto Plus was doubled to €1 per line, the first price increase in 18 years.
 The Lotto Plus 1 jackpot was doubled to €1 million while the Lotto Plus 2 jackpot remained at €250,000.
 The fixed prize for Lotto Plus Raffle was increased from €300 to €500, and the National Lottery introduced a special Lotto Plus Million Euro Raffle draw to be held several times a year, under which an additional €1 million would be evenly divided among all winning Lotto Plus Raffle tickets.

+For draws beginning 5 September 2026, when Lotto became a 6/45 game with three drawings per week, Lotto Plus 1 and Lotto Plus 2 became identical games with the same fixed prizes.
+This meant that the top prize for Lotto Plus 2 increased from €250,000 to €1 million.
+Lotto Plus Raffle was discontinued at this time.

-The odds of winning the Lotto Plus jackpots are the same as the odds of winning the main Lotto jackpot.
+The odds of winning Lotto Plus jackpots are the same as the odds of winning the main Lotto jackpot.
 More than 90 percent of Lotto players also enter Lotto Plus.
-The minimum cost of playing Lotto with Lotto Plus is now €6.
+The minimum cost of playing Lotto with Lotto Plus is €6.